22.1.07

 Private equity due diligence

 1) A quant says she studied public market equivalents to evaluate private equity and found no evidence of your claimed portfolio diversification benefits.
-Your reaction:
+You:

 i) If LPs invested in a public equity large-cap value index fund and borrowed 3X more cash and put that in also, they outperformed most private equity funds in most vintages.
 Please don't tell anyone leveraged buy-outs usually underperform leveraged public equity

-ii) Quants like her should creep back into their hedge fund hovels.
+ii) Quants should creep back into their hedge fund hovels.
 We are a pure alpha generator.
 Beta repackager?
 Pure brilliance drives our performance

 iii) Our funds' returns are totally independent of the public markets and IRRs can never be transformed into time-weighted metrics anyway

-iv) We comply with "peer" return reporting and our LPs are delighted with the numbers we claim to achieve and those muppets always commit to new fund raisings
+iv) We comply with "peer" return reporting and our LPs are delighted with the numbers we claim to achieve and muppets always commit to our new funds

 v) We avoid anyone with mathematical ability beyond third grade arithmetic.
-It would wreck our business model.
-We would be nowhere without salesmen like David Swensen doing the marketing
+It would wreck our business model

-2) Why is your firm trying to IPO when you claim a company being private is so good?
+2) Why is your firm IPOing an MLP when you claim a company being private is so good?
+MLPs are really for energy partnerships by the way not financial firms

 iii) It's the master plan.
 Take all other companies private while we go public and the passive index crowd will only be able to buy us.
-Gotta love our buddy John Bogle
+We love John Bogle; he buys the toxic waste we list as long as it's in an index!

-iv) Permanent capital - ten year lockups at high fees for the repackaged beta we provide doesn't pay for the standard of living to which we have become accustomed
+iv) Permanent capital - ten year lockups at high fees for the repackaged beta we provide doesn't pay for the standard of living to which I have become accustomed

-v) Future carry monetization, getting out while we still can...anything else that sounds plausible to the unwashed masses and the sell-side analysts
+v) Future carry monetization, getting out while we still can...anything else that sounds plausible to the unwashed consultant masses and sell-side analysts

 3) Why did the private equity GP cross the road?

-i) To avoid the roadkill of lending banks, default protection sellers and heavily indebted corporate dreck he bought recently
+i) To avoid the roadkill of lending banks, default protection sellers and heavily indebted corporate dividend dreck he issued recently

-ii) Because there was an unemployed former head-of-state on the other side looking for another sinecure
+ii) Because there was an unemployed former head-of-state on the other side looking for another "marketing" sinecure

 iii) Trucks and SUVs cannot hit private equity GPs, just like economic downturns cannot hit us

 iv) Road?
 I always use the helicopter.
-I might buy roads but I don't use them
+I might buy roads but I don't use them.
+They are for common people not us genuises

-v) Because he saw a bunch of disgruntled LPs ahead, that had just found out that private equity is not a diversifying investment
+v) Because he saw a bunch of disgruntled LPs ahead, that had just found out that private equity is just an expensive form of unskilled public equity

 4) The most important hire for a private equity firm is: